Prior Official Texas Historical Subject Markers for

 Designation does not include places where ashes may have been spread but does include sites with mausoleums or designated area for enclosed ashes.

 - One marked grave constitutes a cemetery.

-designation process with her help and direction.
+designation process with his help and direction.

 Numerous responsibilities must be accomplished before an HTC Designation application is complete.
 Once completed, application for HTC Designation is submitted to the